mbcrump/mbcrump-blog/_posts/2017-08-29-azure-tips-and-tricks-complete-list.md

 comments: true
 ---

+**Want to Contribute?** I'm currently looking for folks who want to contribute to Azure Tips and Tricks.
+If you are interested, then [fill out the form here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR0m_7PjUWSdOsfLRTa0HuzZUQU9JMzJKVEVFVzdHRDNBWU9QVjROTUlKVS4u).
+{: .notice--info}

 ## Intro

 As requested here is the complete list of all Azure Tips and Tricks.
 Feel free to follow me on [twitter](http://twitter.com/mbcrump) or stay tuned to this post for additional tips and tricks.